estieve/Flu_and_weather_analysis/README.md

 ![WeatherMal_outliers](https://github.com/estieve/Flu_and_weather_analysis/blob/main/Images/WeatherMal_outliers.PNG)

 These are things that I had to deal with in the weather dataset before I could move forward with adding the flu data.
 To do so, I removed the egregious values by making then Nan's and reseting exceptionally low values to a specified minimum (0 for precipitation and the location's lowest seasonal temperature for temp).
-The Nan's I then reset to a mean value since there was a wide distribution of Nan data and filling forward created high plateau peaks of data.
+The Nan's for temperature I then reset to a mean value since there was a wide distribution of Nan data and filling forward created high plateau peaks of data.
+For precipitation I set all values higher than 0.2 inches (the mean daily total) to 0.2 inches.
+This was not ideal, but setting to the mean value seemed to alter the variance in the data too much and this seemed like a reasonable middle ground.

 ![WeatherMal_corrected](https://github.com/estieve/Flu_and_weather_analysis/blob/main/Images/WeatherMal_corrected.PNG)